abla00/newebpay-php/README.md

 `$ composer install`

+## Settings

+* `NotifyURL` is triggered after every completion of the transaction.
+* `ReturnURL` the page will be redirected to ReturnURL by **Form Post** after completion.

+If you are trying to test if it works or not on localhost.

+You will need a public URL, then [ngrok](https://ngrok.com/) is useful.

 ## Troubleshooting
 Have you ever wasted a whole day on the error code which is not helpful?